Balinese ride: rice fields, temples and markets

 It's amazing, you just have to go a few kilometers inland to find yourself in a greener, more humid area.
 With pretty rice fields, bits of fresh and luxuriant forest.

-First small stop and detour, to start with, on the road to Tulamben, to fill up at the gas station (the liter of gasoline here is currently at 6 000 IDR, or about 0.42 cents of euro, which is huge for Indonesians; they too have seen the prices at the pump soar, there were even big demonstrations in Jakarta because of the price of oil, in short...).
+First little stop and detour, to start with, on the road to Tulamben, to fill up at the gas station.
+A liter of petrol here is currently priced at IDR 6,000, or around €0.42, which is huge for Indonesians.
+They too have seen prices at the pump soar, and there have even been major demonstrations in Jakarta because of the price of petrol, in short...

 Prayer at Pura Lempuyang